-A budget helps you keep life’s goals in clear view, says Mark Brennan, Acting EGM of Banking at Australian Unity.
+A budget helps you keep life’s goals in clear view, says Mark Brennan, Head of Credit and Risk at Australian Unity.
 Your budget should act as a guiding light, providing steps to help you reach your short-term, medium-term and long-term financial plans.

 “From the moment you get paid, the first thing you should do is allocate funds to your savings account, then handle any necessary daily expenditure, before allocating some funds for your lifestyle,” he says.

 The trick is to compartmentalise your finances, with a common approach being to set up a series of accounts that can help you pay for everyday expenses, splurge and save.
 For example, if you have an investment property, make sure that money goes into a dedicated “investment property” account, which will make it easier to track deductions at tax time.

 “If you never see the money, it means you won’t miss it,” says Mark.
 His advice?
 “Establish a sub-account for larger financial goals and create a weekly or monthly direct debit into this account.”

 “It’s discipline rather than motivation that is the key to financial wellbeing.
 It’s the discipline of doing something and sticking to it.
 At least that’s what my personal trainer keeps telling me,” says Mark.

 We all know that a simple trip to the shop for milk can snowball into a purchasing frenzy.
 Money can be frittered away quickly if you’re not conscious of your spending—and it’s the casual spending that can trip you up over the course of time.
 It’s why the advice to cut out your daily caffeine fix is trotted out again and again.